 Once the story ran, Dick and Andrea Simon stepped in.
-Dick co-founded the Simon & Schuster publishing company; their daughter Carly became a famous singer-songwriter.
+Dick co-founded the Simon & Schuster publishing company, and their daughter Carly became a famous singer-songwriter.

 A Little Help

 They invited Rachel, local clergy and real estate agents to their home in North Stamford, Conn., to talk about helping the Robinsons.
 After the gathering, Rachel, Andrea and a real estate broker looked at property, as Rachel decided she wanted to build a modern dream home.
-As soon as Rachel saw the land overlooking the reservoir at 103 Cascade Rd., she decided that’s where she wanted to live.
+As soon as Rachel saw the land overlooking the reservoir at 103 Cascade Rd., she decided she wanted to live there.

 The Robinsons built their home without incident, but one family moved away when they moved in.
-Newspaper columnists accused them of running away from their race.
+Black newspaper columnists accused them of running away from other African Americans.
 The white suburb, they said, ‘was not their place.’
-A columnist for a black newspaper, The Pittsburgh Courier wrote, “Jackie denies that he is trying to escape his own race.”
+A Pittsburgh Courier columnist wrote, “Jackie denies that he is trying to escape his own race.”